-- Stock Retention Requirements.
-We have stock retention requirements that apply to our directors and executive officers, designed to align directors' and executive officers' interests with those of stockholders.
-For a description of these requirements, see "Additional Corporate Governance Information" and "Executive Compensation: Compensation Discussion and Analysis-Stock Retention Guidelines." - Hedging Policy.
-Our directors and employees, including officers, are prohibited from engaging in any hedging transactions with respect to our securities, including through the use of financial instruments such as prepaid variable forward contracts, equity swaps, collars and exchange funds.
+- Equity Retention Requirements.
+We have equity retention requirements that apply to our directors and executive officers, designed to align directors' and executive officers' interests with those of stockholders.
+For a description of these requirements, see "Executive Compensation: Compensation Discussion and Analysis-Equity Retention Guidelines." - Hedging Policy.
+Our directors and employees, including officers, are prohibited from engaging in any hedging transactions with respect to our securities, including through the use of short sales, put options and financial instruments such as prepaid variable forward contracts, equity swaps, collars and exchange funds.
 This prohibition applies regardless of whether the director's or employee's securities were granted as compensation and regardless of whether the director or employee holds the securities directly or indirectly. - Pledging Policy.
 Our directors and employees, including officers, are prohibited from pledging their securities in our company.